 The first decision is to choose the most appropriate form of business entity for your business.
-If an entrepreneur is a sole proprietor then typically the sole proprietor has to register under the Ontario Business Names Act.
+If an entrepreneur is a sole proprietor then typically the sole proprietor has to register under the Alberta and Ontario Business Names Acts.
 Such registration does not provide limited liability and the entrepreneur is personally liable for the debts of the sole proprietorship.
 Many entrepreneurs instead decide to incorporate and receive limited liability.
 In addition to limited liability there are other advantages to incorporation including benefiting from the small business deduction for Canadian Controlled Private Corporations; the $500,000 capital gains exemption on the sale of eligible shares; estate freezes and reduction in probate tax as well as income splitting.

 Our goal in this process is to provide

 our clients in British Columbia, Alberta and Ontario with the broad range of legal and strategic services that